-Can I eat Quinoa while pregnant?
+Can I eat quinoa while pregnant?

 US pregnancy food safety guidance.
 Educational only.